Updates, commentary, training and advice on immigration and asylum law

 Indefinite leave to remain and time spent in the British Crown Dependencies

-As a final note, and an interesting one at that, if someone intends to apply for ‘indefinite leave to remain’ (also known as settlement) under the UK Immigration Rules, any time “lawfully” spent in the British Crown Dependencies is considered time spent in the UK (see paragraphs 245AAA(e) and 319E(d)(iii) of the UK Immigration Rules).
+As a final note, and an interesting one at that, if someone intends to apply for ‘indefinite leave to remain’ (also referred to as settlement or permanent residence) under Appendix Continuous Residence of the UK Immigration Rules, any time “lawfully” spent in the British Crown Dependencies is considered time spent in the UK (see paragraph CR 2.4 of the UK Immigration Rules).

-In other words, lawfully visiting or residing in the British Crown Dependencies would not be considered absences out of the UK, and would not break one’s continuous residence period.
+In other words, lawfully visiting or residing in the British Crown Dependencies if you’ve been issued with a UK visa would not be considered an international ‘absence’ for the purpose of maintaining one’s continuous residence period in the UK.

-This is especially useful if an applicant is on the cusp of reaching their travel limit overseas but is desperate for a holiday.
+This is especially useful to note if an applicant is on the cusp of reaching their maximum overseas travel limit and is ready for an adventure!